 Harner, 56, told an Associated Press reporter earlier Monday as he was walking into the Capitol that he knew nothing about his nomination potentially being withdrawn and that he still expected to be confirmed by the Senate next month.
 About 90 minutes later, the administration announced his departure.

 Harner replaced Ron Tomalis on June 3 after previously serving five years as the superintendent of the Cumberland Valley School District, a large district in suburban Harrisburg.
-His contract with the district was ending June 30, and the board there had not approved a new contract with him before Corbett nominated him in May.

 A Cumberland Valley district spokeswoman would not say whether or when the Corbett administration had sought access to Harner's personnel information on file there.